kammradt/tutorial-express-mongodb/README.md

 // 6.
 willBeSaved.save()
 ```
 > 1. This URL is created by using the URL from the database (`mongodb://127.0.0.1:27017`) and the name that we want to give to our database (`database-texts`).
+As we say before, a Database can be defined as a place where we storage data in a ceratin way, with some rules and validations.
+But in fact, we whe look at it, it is just an application running that can write information and manipulate it by modifying files (but in a really organized and structured way).
+This URL is just a way of connecting to it, like when we access a website by its URL.
 > 2. Just to make sure that our Database will create the correct IDs and Indexes.
 > 3. Now we are **defining** a **Model** called Text.
 So, every time that we need to save a new Text, it will follow the same pattern and fields.
 This will be really useful for maintaining and organizing our Database.
 It is called Model because it is literally a Model that will be followed when we want to create a new **Text**.
 The appeareance is really similar to a Javascript Object or a C Struct, for example.
 > As an example of some rules, we are saying that the **text** and **size** are required, but the title is optional.
 > 4. Just creating the variables that we will use to create a Text object and save in our Database.
 In a real application, problably a user would give this data to us.
+When talking about an API, the users can make **Requests** to us with some data, and we will use that data to create new `Text`s in ourn database.
 > 5. Creating a Text object using our variables.
+This is possible because we defined a `Text` model with some rules with `mongoose`.
+This is basically the same as creating a `model/collection` directly in the database, but now with code and faster.
 > 6. Now we are calling the method `.save()` on your **Text** object that were created by using our **Model**.
 Note that this is not a simple object, is a object from the **Text** model.